 - To roll the dough lightly flour the surface and/or line the rolling surface with parchment paper.
 Dust the top of the dough with a tiny bit more flour and lightly flour your rolling pin.
 Just a dusting because you don't want to add much flour to the dough itself.

 - Roll the dough out to about a 1/4 inch thickness.
 To move the rolled dough to the pie tin gently roll the dough around the rolling pin to lift and then roll out gently over the pie tin.
 Gently press the dough into the bottom of the pie tin ensuring that the bottom is tight along the bottom and all sides.
 Allow for some dough to hang over the edge of the pie plate.
 Then using a knife trim the edge to the edge of the pie plate.

 - Repeat the rolling process adding a second layer of pie pastry to the top.
 Trim edges leaving a little extra along the edge to properly seal or flute.

 - Seal edges of pie crust with a fork by pressing around all the edges or a pie plate or use both index fingers to pinch the dough while gently pressing down to seal the pie crust with a fluted edge.
 Cut slits in the top of the pie crust to allow steam to escape while baking.

-- Bake at 400F for 40 minutes or until pie crust is lightly browned and crust looks flaky.
-Insert a toothpick into the centre of the pie to ensure centre is hot and that the fruit in a fruit pie has softened.
-If the pie needs more time but is starting to brown too quickly simple drape the top of the pie with a piece of aluminum foil to prevent further browning.
+- Bake at 400F for 40-50 minutes or until pie crust is lightly browned and the crust looks flaky.
+If the pie needs more time but is starting to brown too quickly simply drape the top of the pie with a piece of aluminum foil to prevent further browning.